TokenPayEng/oderopay-ios/README.md

 # OderoPay

-OderoPay is a Swift Package that lets you integrate your iOS application to the Odero Payment Ecosystem.
+OderoPay is a Swift Package that lets you integrate your iOS application with the Odero Payment Ecosystem.

 ## Installation